Divorce and Refinancing a House in Texas

 How do lenders assess your income for refinancing?

 Lenders review income statements, tax returns, and employment history.
-They seek consistent earnings to ensure monthly payments under the new mortgage terms are affordable.
+They seek consistent earnings to ensure affordable monthly payments under the new mortgage terms.
 Accurate documentation boosts credibility and supports refinance eligibility in Texas.

 What steps can you take if your income falls short?